-This review synthesizes results from external evaluations and internal documentation of all externally-funded school-change initiatives undertaken during the 1990s by PATHS/PRISM (prior to its merger into the Philadelphia Education Fund), in concert with the School District of Philadelphia.3 At that point in its history, the organization had begun to move away from district-wide programs with individual teachers toward work with school teams focused on change in the school building.
+In this review we synthesize results from external evaluations and internal documentation of all externally funded school-change initiatives undertaken during the 1990s by PATHS/PRISM (prior to its merger into the Philadelphia Education Fund), in concert with the School District of Philadelphia.
+At that point in its history, this nonprofit organization had begun to move away from work with district-wide programs with individual teachers toward work with school teams, primarily in elementary and middle schools, focused on change in the school building.
 A review of nine such initiatives provides the opportunity to highlight findings that recur in discrete program evaluations and to place results within a broader explanatory conceptual framework.
 It can also serve as a vehicle for dissemination of the lessons learned from the evaluators' work.
-As it is, evaluations often reach just a limited audience and fade into oblivion inside the files of the sponsoring agency and funder.
+As it is, evaluations often reach a limited audience and fade into oblivion inside the files of the sponsoring agency and funder.

-Virtually all of the schools involved in these projects were located in high poverty neighborhoods in Philadelphia.
-The initiatives were aimed at changing school and classroom environments and thus the evaluations examined the impact of these programs on their practice and perspectives.
-The evaluations used a range of research methods and data sources: field observations of classroom and school staff meetings, survey questionnaires, individual interviews, focus groups, documentary evidence, data on student achievement outcomes, and internal documentation reports.
-(See Chart for description.)
+Virtually all of the schools involved in these projects were located in high-poverty neighborhoods in Philadelphia.
+The initiatives were aimed at changing school and classroom environments, and thus the evaluations examined the impact of these programs on teachers' practice and perspectives.
+These studies assessed the value of reform-oriented projects in terms of teachers' personal growth and development as individuals and professionals, the degree of change in actual classroom practice and in student outcomes, and the ways in which the initiative might have led to broader changes in the school.
+The evaluations used a range of research methods and data sources: field observations of classroom and school staff meetings, survey questionnaires, individual interviews, focus groups, documentary evidence, data on student achievement outcomes, and internal documentation reports (see Table 1 for a description).